SaleemKamaludin/SaleemKamaludin.github.io/courses/comp1604/lecture-notes/lecture-01/index.md

  <p>
 These argument forms are used for <em>specializing</em>.
-When classifying objects according to some
+When classifying objects according to some property,